It Chapter Two: Future

+Potential third film

 In September 2019, Skarsgård spoke of the possibility of a third installment, saying, "It would have to be the right type of approach to it.
 The book ends where the second movie ends, so that is the final chapter of this story.
 There is this interesting aspect of going back in time before all this happened.
 There might be a story there that might be worth exploring.
 Obviously that would be a story that's not in the book, it would be a freestanding story, but obviously within the same universe.
 So, there might be something interesting out of it.
 I think it would be fun."

 Two months later, Dauberman discussed in an interview of the possibility of a third film, saying, "I do think it's possible.
 Anything in the Stephen King Universe interests me, but there's only so much of the story we could tell in the two movies.
 There are definitely elements of the novel you could expand on and make its own movie.
 It's just a question of whether or not people want to see it.
 I do think It was on this planet for a very, very, very long time and that's a lot of bloodshed and a lot of stories to tell and I think you could do that for sure."

+Prequel series

-On March 21, 2022, Variety reported that the Muschiettis and Jason Fuchs are in development of and executive producing a prequel series for HBO Max titled Welcome to Derry that will take place in the 1960s before the events of It: Chapter One and will also include the origin story of Pennywise the Clown.
-Andy Muschietti will direct the first episode while Fuchs will write all episodes for the series.
+In March 2022, Variety reported that the Muschiettis and Jason Fuchs are in development of and executive producing a prequel series for Max titled It: Welcome to Derry that would take place in the 1960s before the events of It Chapter One and include the origin story of Pennywise the Clown.
+Andy Muschietti directed four of the eight episodes.
 Stephen King stated that he would not be involved in the development of the series, but was looking forward to seeing it.
-Principal photography is scheduled to begin in early April 2023 in Toronto, Canada.
+Principal photography was scheduled to begin in early April 2023 in Toronto, Canada.

+In March 2023, Bill Skarsgård stated that he was not currently involved in the prequel series, although in May 2024, he was confirmed as returning as Pennywise/It, as well as being executive producer on the series.
+In April 2023, Max announced that Taylour Paige, Jovan Adepo, James Remar, and Chris Chalk were cast in undisclosed roles.
+The series released on HBO after the series was moved from Max.
+The series premiered on October 26, 2025.